tristankirkpatrick/TeacherTips/README.md

-# wpIonic
+# TeacherTips

-A mobile app that uses the Ionic Framework, and integrates with WordPress through the WP-API.
+A mobile app for daily tips for teachers that integrates with WordPress through the WP-API.

 Features: